-The Carrabelle Lighthouse Association received a $298,900 Florida Communities Trust Restoration Grant in 2006 and an additional $400,000 from the state in 2007 to restore the Crooked River Lighthouse and purchase two acres of surrounding land to create a public park.
-At dusk on December 8, 2007, over 240 people watched as the refurbished tower was reactivated with a new lens that produces the flash sequence of the original Fresnel lens.
-In April of 2009, a ribbon cutting ceremony was held to officially open the Crooked River Lighthouse Keeper’s House Museum, which is housed in a replica of the keeper’s dwelling built adjacent to the lighthouse.
+The Carrabelle Lighthouse Association received a $298,900 Florida Communities Trust Restoration Grant in 2006 and an additional $400,000 from the state in 2007 to restore Crooked River Lighthouse and purchase two acres of surrounding land to create a public park.
+At dusk on December 8, 2007, over 240 people watched as the refurbished tower was reactivated with an acrylic replica of the tower’s original Fresnel lens.
+In April 2009, a ribbon cutting ceremony was held to officially open the Crooked River Lighthouse Keeper’s House Museum, which is housed in a replica of the keeper’s dwelling built adjacent to the lighthouse.

-In April 2012, an historic piece of Crooked River Lightstation returned home.
-Joan Matey, the curator of the Keeper’s House Museum, was chatting with a local realtor one day when she learned that one of the station’s old outbuildings was on a property about three miles west of the lighthouse.
+In April 2012, a historic piece of Crooked River Light Station did return home.
+Joan Matey, curator of the Keeper’s House Museum, was chatting with a local real estate agent one day when she learned that one of the station’s old outbuildings was on a property about three miles west of the lighthouse.
 The 1893 plans for the station identified this 10’ x 15’ x 16’ structure as a wash house.
-After many phone calls, the property owner was reached in Michigan, and an agreement was made to swap the historic shed for a new one, allowing Ducky Johnson House Moving Company to relocate the wash house from its current home of forty-nine years to what had been its original home for sixty-eight years.
+After many phone calls, the property owner was reached in Michigan, and an agreement was made to swap the historic shed for a new one.
+Ducky Johnson House Moving Company relocated the wash house from its home of forty-nine years to what had been its original home for sixty-eight years.

-This area of the Florida coast is described as the Red Neck Riviera and the Forgotten Coast.
-With some luck, the region will remain forgotten by developers, but the Crooked River Lighthouse will continue to be cared for so it can be remembered by future generations.
+The stretch of the Florida coast that includes Crooked River Lighthouse is known as the Red Neck Riviera and the Forgotten Coast.
+With some luck, the region will remain forgotten by developers, but Crooked River Lighthouse seems certain to remain standing for years so it can be remembered by future generations.